metzlar/yams/README.md

 ## Server

-A process on the server listens for incoming JSON messages from monitored computers and stores the contents (as it was read from the file on the client machine using the bin/client process) in a memcache value under the "YAMS" key.
+A process on the server listens for incoming UDP JSON messages from monitored computers and stores the contents in a memcache value under the "YAMS" key.

 The process can be found in the bin folder: